bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/plots.rst

 ---------------

-Similar to the convenience methods for axes and grids, there is a :func:`~bokeh.models.plots.Plot.legend` method on |Plot| that you can use to obtain a plot's |Legend| objects:
+Similar to the convenience methods for axes and grids, there is a :func:`~bokeh.models.Plot.legend` method on |Plot| that you can use to obtain a plot's |Legend| objects:

-bokeh.models.plots.Plot.legend
+bokeh.models.Plot.legend

 .. code-block:: python